w3c/web-advertising/support_for_advertising_use_cases.md

 ## On-site Sponsored Product

-Another area of digital adverting is called sponsored products.
-Brands launch this type of campaigns in order to obtain preferential placements for their products on retailers' or big marketplaces' websites.
+Brands launch sponsored product campaigns in order to obtain preferential placements for their products on retailers' or big marketplaces' websites.
 Contrary to the other use cases mentioned above, the entire process from printing to ad to the actual sales happens on the retailer's website (there is no redirecting outside of the retailer's domain).

 ## Search